-Scholars are encouraged and supported by the Fogarty Foundation to develop their leadership potential by establishing new initiatives, activities and projects, or by taking leadership roles in projects that they are passionate about.
+Scholars are supported to develop their leadership potential by establishing new initiatives or projects, or by taking leadership roles in projects they are passionate about.

 Below are some of the initiatives that our Scholars and Alumni started themselves or are involved in: